GromovvVadim/Skip-team-project/README.md

 ## Student possibilities
 Check grades and courses, see grades statistics
 ## Admin possibilities
-Add new lecturers and students, create group journal
+Add new lecturers and students, create and update courses, create accounts